UniMath/agda-unimath/src/groups/abstract-groups.lagda.md

 loop-space-1-type-Set A a =
   loop-space-Set (type-1-Type A) a (is-1-type-type-1-Type A a a)

-loop-space-1-type-Semi-Group :
+loop-space-1-type-Semigroup :
-  {l : Level} (A : UU-1-Type l) (a : type-1-Type A) → Semi-Group l
+  {l : Level} (A : UU-1-Type l) (a : type-1-Type A) → Semigroup l
-loop-space-1-type-Semi-Group A a =
+loop-space-1-type-Semigroup A a =
-  loop-space-Semi-Group (type-1-Type A) a (is-1-type-type-1-Type A a a)
+  loop-space-Semigroup (type-1-Type A) a (is-1-type-type-1-Type A a a)

 loop-space-1-type-Group :
   {l : Level} (A : UU-1-Type l) (a : type-1-Type A) → Group l